 Placement Interests Questionnaire

-Instructions: Students interested in enrolling in POSC 4600 are requested to email the course administrator with answers to the following questions as soon as possible, ideally before the start of the registration period.
+Instructions: Students interested in enrolling in POSC 4600 are requested to email the course instructor with answers to the following questions as soon as possible, ideally before the start of the registration period.
 Remember, there is a maximum of 10 spots in the course, and in order to enroll students are required to use a add/drop form which must be signed by the instructor.

-3. Have you completed at least 5 courses in Political Science with a minimum average of 70% in those courses?
+3. Have you completed at least 4 courses in Political Science with a minimum average of 70% in those courses?
 The instructor will need to confirm this eligibility by reviewing your transcript.
 Some flexibility is possible for students with outstanding grades.
 Prior completion of public policy courses is recommended but is not required.

 4. What has been your highest final grade in a Political Science course?
 What was your lowest grade?
 What courses were they and in what semester(s)/year(s)?